Dot-H/mydbg/README.md

     backtrace
             [PID]   Print the call stack from the current addr

+    list    [N] [ADDR]
-    list    [N]     List N lines starting from the current one.
-N is by default set to 10 and must be an integer.
+                    List N lines starting from the current one or the addr given in argument.
+N is by default set to 10 and must be an unsigned integer.
+Note that to give an address, N must be given too.

     step_line       Continue the execution of the tracee until the next line or subcall.

     next_line       Continue the execution of the tracee until the next line without stopping on the subcalls.

+    disas   [N] [ADDR] [PID]
+                    Disas N instructions starting from the current addr or the one given in argument.
+N is by default set to 10 and must be an unsigned integer.
+Note that to give an address, N must be given too.

 Return values
 -------------